NoRedInk/noredink-ui/.github/pull_request_template.md

 ## :framed_picture: What does this change look like?

-- Fill in with screenshots, movies, and states, and add a designer as a reviewer if there are user-facing changes:
-  - For writing-related component changes, add Stacey (staceyadams)
-  - For quiz engine-related components, add Ravi (ravi-morbia)
-  - For a11y-related changes to general components, add Ben (bendansby)
-  - For general component-related changes or if you’re not sure about something, add the Design group (NoRedInk/design)
-- Guidelines for an optimal design review: <https://paper.dropbox.com/doc/Guidelines-for-Sharing-User-Facing-Changes-with-Design--BpL8hpJLMugy6033aT5m0JdaAg-bdKGQtYH9qO9I00hUkA6k>
+- If there are user facing changes, you will be asked later to add a designer as a reviewer.
+Please fill in this section by following [the guidelines for an optimal design review](https://paper.dropbox.com/doc/Guidelines-for-Sharing-User-Facing-Changes-with-Design--BpL8hpJLMugy6033aT5m0JdaAg-bdKGQtYH9qO9I00hUkA6k).
+- If there are not user facing changes, include any screenshots or videos that would be helpful to reviewers.

 ## Component completion checklist